-Lumber Futures Contract
+Lumber Futures Trading

 Trading CME® Random Length Lumber futures gives mills, wholesalers, homebuilders and retail dealers a way to manage price risk and to take advantage of price opportunities.
 The contract specifies softwood 2 x 4s, the type used for rehabbing and construction.
 Individual investors like lumber as well, due to its price trending nature and keen ability to track the economy.

 Investors actually like that cash lumber prices are often unpredictable and volatile.
 Supplies can change due to mill closings, environmental policies and other factors.
 Demand also tends to shift rapidly, based on interest rates and other economic conditions that affect housing starts.
 As a result, lumber prices react to supply and demand imbalances with frequent and often extreme changes.

 Lumber Futures Prices/Rates

 Lumber trading contracts consist of 110,000 bd. ft. of random lengths 2x4s (8' to 20').

 The price point descriptions are 1 point = $.10 per 1,000 bd. ft., or $11 per contract

 In 1969, CME became the first exchange to offer price protection to the forest products industry with the listing of CME Random Length Lumber futures contracts.
 Firms engaged in producing, processing, marketing or using lumber and lumber products have been able to hedge their risk exposure and reduce the risk of holding or acquiring inventory through taking an equal and opposite position in CME Random Length Lumber futures.